evoluteio/chrysalis/README.md

                 --vm: the VM name for which to migrate
                 --user: administrator's name to access center, e.g,. the root

--    To download and migrate from EC2:
+-    To download and migrate from other systems including EC2:

           crysls --vm-host server-name --ssh-key root-private-key --staging staging-dir